AA’s new direction puts shares into reverse

 AA shares plunged the most on record on Wednesday after the 113-year-old roadside recovery and insurance firm said plans to generate growth among younger drivers would come at the expense of profit and dividend payouts.

-AA’s closest competitors also haven’t been spared, he said, adding that the premium end of the market has struggled to keep up with changing trends among the younger demographic.
-While “young people want everything to be done through their phones,” the need for AA’s services hasn’t faltered, he said.
+The AA’s closest competitors also haven’t been spared, he said, adding that the premium end of the market has struggled to keep up with changing trends among the younger demographic.
+While “young people want everything to be done through their phones”, the need for AA’s services hasn’t faltered, he said.

 The AA removed Mr Mackenzie with immediate effect for “gross misconduct” in August, with the shares falling more than 60 per cent in the aftermath.
 Mr Breakwell was given the job on a permanent basis in September.